TheHextronics/Arduino-Dark-Theme-By-Hextronics/README.md

 DISLIKE THE THEAME..
-THEN GO BACKUP FOLDER THEN YOU CAN FIND 'lib'  Folder...
+THEN GO Default_Theme_Pack.rar THEN YOU CAN FIND 'lib'  Folder...

 NOW YOU CAN GO [ C:\Program Files (x86)\Arduino ] AND REPLACED AGAIN